ENDING THE CYCLE OF HOMELESSNESS

 We offer one-on-one career development, readiness, placement and job retention services to clients participating in in various transitional and permanent housing programs.
 We also provide job search and career coaching workshops, transportation assistance, uniforms and short-term/cost-effective trainings and certifications.

-Credentialed teachers provides individual and customized mentoring and teaching for for adults and children living at Mountain View Emergency Family Shelter and both transitional housing sites.
+Credentialed teachers provides individual and customized mentoring and teaching for for adults and children living at Mountain View Emergency Family Shelter.

 We partner with C.O.P.E.
 Family Support Center to provide mental health counseling, assessments, therapy and links to appropriate mental health services.

-Several times a year, we offer the Positive Parenting Program curriculum to participants in our residential programs to promote healthy relationships between parents and their children.
+Several times a year, we offer the Positive Parenting Program curriculum to participants in our residential program to promote healthy relationships between parents and their children.

 We partner with Leah's Pantry to provide family nutrition workshops to families with healthy cooking lessons and information on why healthy, nutritious meals are important.